denisrasulev/business-challenges/README.md

-# Business Problems
+# Business Challenges

-Business problems are current or long term challenges and issues faced by a business.
+Business challenges are current or long term challenges and issues faced by a business.
 These may prevent a business from executing strategy and achieving goals.
 In some cases, business problems also threaten the long term survival of a firm.
 The following are illustrative examples of business problems.

 ## Financial